ai2cm/fv3config/docs/usage.rst

 The gcp key is generally necessary to gain permissions to read and write from google cloud storage buckets.
 In the unlikely case that you are writing to a public bucket, it can be ommitted.

+From the command line, fv3run can be used to create a yaml file to submit for a kubernetes job.
+To create the file, add the ``--kubernetes`` flag to ``fv3run`` and pipe the result to a file.
+For example:

+  $ fv3run gs://bucket/config.yml gs://bucket/outdir --dockerimage us.gcr.io/vcm-ml/fv3gfs-python:latest --kubernetes > kubeconfig.yml

+The resulting file can be submitted using

+  $ kubectl apply -f kubeconfig.yml

+You can also modify the yaml file before submitting the job, for example to request more than one processor or a different amount of memory.

 Restart runs
 ------------